turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 <p>This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions,
   please <a href="https://github.com/JumpstartLab/curriculum/blob/master/source/topics/extract_ratings_service.markdown">submit them to the project on Github</a>.</p>
 </div>
-Extracting the email into a service was relatively easy.
-Really, it wasn't much different than the way many apps implement background workers.

-Now, let's look at a more complex architecture that, rather than just "doing" an action, is used to read and write domain data.

 ### Background

 Each product in the store has multiple ratings.
 This functionality is perfect for extraction to a service because:

 * it has relatively self-contained data.
-The only external data dependencies are a product ID and a user ID
+The only external data dependencies are a product ID and a user ID.
-* it doesn't have side effects / shared functionality with other parts of the application
+* it doesn't have side effects / shared functionality with other parts of the application.
 * it's easy to reason about as a unit of functionality

 ### Setup